gvwilson/thirdbit/src/fiction/cloudherd/index.md

 *That particular night was much worse.
-Ulfmaerr could hear his daughter joints cracking like knuckles as the fever tightened her muscles.
+Ulfmaerr could hear his daughter joints cracking like knuckles as the writing spread up her arm and the fever tightened her muscles.
 He took his wife's hand.
 "I have to," he said gently.*